Electrical contractors in

 Insurance Minimums

-Virginia requires $50,000 general liability minimum for electrical contractors.
-Workers compensation mandatory if employees.
-Many municipalities and clients require $1 million general liability coverage.
+Virginia requires minimum $300,000 general liability insurance for electrical contractors.
+Workers compensation required if employees.
+Professional liability recommended for larger projects.

 How to Get Licensed